David Noggle: Political career

 His legal work brought him local prominence.
 He was elected postmaster of Beloit from 1840 through 1845.
 In 1846, he was a delegate for Rock County to Wisconsin's first constitutional convention.
 Although the constitution produced by that convention was never adopted, Noggle distinguished himself among the delegates.
 He fought for the inclusion of progressive items such as the homestead exemption, an elected judiciary, and the rights of married women, and was opposed to a state bank.
 He became an ardent Democrat and represented Wisconsin as a delegate to the 1848 and 1852 Democratic National Conventions.

-Noggle moved to Janesville, Wisconsin, in 1850, and, in 1853, he was elected to the Wisconsin State Assembly, representing the Janesville-based 2nd Rock County assembly district.
+Noggle moved to Janesville, Wisconsin, in 1850.
+In 1853, he was elected to the Wisconsin State Assembly, representing the Janesville-based 2nd Rock County assembly district.
 Several Democratic partisan newspapers suggested Noggle as a candidate for Speaker of the Assembly for the 1854 session but ultimately he was not chosen.

 Like many progressive Democrats, Noggle split with the party over the Kansas–Nebraska Act and ran for Wisconsin State Senate in 1854 as an independent, citing that his platform was that of the 1849 Democratic state convention and the 1854 Republican state convention—meaning total opposition to the expansion of slavery into new states or territories.
 With the Wisconsin Legislature set to elect a United States Senator in the next session, Noggle pledged he would not vote for a candidate who did not adhere to his position on slavery.
 He was ultimately unsuccessful as an independent candidate, but subsequently became a member of the new Republican Party.

 In 1856, Noggle was elected to the Assembly again, this time on the Republican ticket.
 At the start of the 1857 session, he was their choice for Speaker of the Assembly.
 However, due to an injury, he declined the honor, stating that his incapacitation would impair him in carrying out the duties of the speaker.
 Nevertheless, he remained a leader of the Republican caucus in the Assembly and in the legislative wrangling that secured the election of U.S. senator James Rood Doolittle.
 He also successfully pushed the Legislature to pass an act (1857 Wisc.
 Act 44), setting a referendum to amend the Wisconsin Constitution to extend voting rights to women and African Americans.
 He was outspoken about the issue in the press, but the referendum ultimately failed.